AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

 **Automated Queries**

-*   **Definition:** Tasks that periodically fetch data from external APIs or databases and update the assistant’s knowledge or user dashboards.
+*   **Definition:** Tasks that periodically fetch data from external APIs or databases and update the assistant's knowledge or user dashboards.

 *   **Examples:**
     *   Retrieving weather info every hour.